- IMT1031 Introduction to Programming or

 Internal examiner, together with external examiner once every three years on the written exam, next time in 2016.

-Normal continuation exam for the written exam.
+Re-sit August 2016 for the written exam.

 Web resources from Apple, Google, Microsoft and other mobile device operators as well as other online tutorial sites.